 - The Truth About Depression with Brent Robery, LMFT & CPCC Clinical Director

 - Understanding Addiction with Ginny Mosby, LMFT

 - Divorce & Blended Families with Heather Muncy, Director of Connect, CPC

 - Viewing a Teen's World with Pastor Bill Haslim

 - Caring for LGBT & Families with Pastors Cathy Burkholder & Heidi Johnson

 - Responding to Mental Illness with Chris Coble, LMFT

 iCARE is a great opportunity to learn from individuals who are on the front lines of caring for people every day.
 This equipping is offered as a complete series.
-The individual classes are not available on a drop-in basis.
+The classes are not available for drop-in attendance as each class builds upon the previous one.
 Reading and written assignments are also required.

 The cost for the series is $50 which includes all books and instructional materials.